GoalSmashers/css-minification-benchmark/README.md

 ### What are the results?

-Most of the time either `clean-css` or `csso` comes first.
-Although it depends on a particular CSS file.
+Most of the time `more-css` comes first although `clean-css` and `csso` come close.
+Test the minifiers with your CSS to find what works best for you.

 ### How can I see the results?